canincarlos/LastCatStanding/README.md

 ## Taking a break ...

 All of this work was accomplished on Friday, and so I felt entitled to a tasty beverage and food with a friend that evening ... who happened to be playing live music in St Paul ... though still being considerate of the task at hand, and my mind primed for the work ...
 I did not want to let my bus ride go to waste, and so using the Android application [JuiceSSH](https://juicessh.com/), I was able to ssh into my server on which I am serving and maintaining a copy of the code ...
-I continued to make updates (mainly aesthetic / CSS stuff) to the code ...
+I continued to make updates (mainly aesthetic / CSS stuff) to the code using Vi ...

 ![JuiceSSH](/img/juicessh.jpg "Juice SSH")